-Volvo LIGHTS is a three year $90 million project that began in February 2020.
-The main purpose of the project is to demonstrate that we can reliably move electric trucks between Los Angeles’ two major ports and distribution points while producing less noise and zero emissions.
+Volvo LIGHTS was a three year $90 million project that began in February 2020.
+The main purpose of the project was to demonstrate that we can reliably move electric trucks between Los Angeles’ two major ports and distribution points while producing less noise and zero emissions.

-The overall approach of Volvo LIGHTS is to begin commercial introduction of heavy-duty zero emission vehicles (ZEV) trucks while developing and demonstrating multiple configurations of zero-emission Class 8 electric trucks utilizing a common modular battery-based platform.
-The project will deploy the electric trucks in a variety of customer fleets that operate medium and heavy-duty freight trips in the greater South Coast Air Basin.
+The overall approach of Volvo LIGHTS was to begin commercial introduction of heavy-duty zero emission vehicles (ZEV) trucks while developing and demonstrating multiple configurations of zero-emission Class 8 electric trucks utilizing a common modular battery-based platform.
+The project deployed the electric trucks in a variety of customer fleets that operate medium and heavy-duty freight trips in the greater South Coast Air Basin.

-UCR CE-CERT’s effort in this project is focused on vehicle performance evaluation and optimization, both in the laboratory and on the road.
-The evaluation will also include a deeper dive into vehicle lifecycle emissions.
-In addition, CE-CERT will develop novel algorithms for fleet management including dispatching in a constrained charging environment.
+UCR CE-CERT’s effort in this project were focused on vehicle performance evaluation and optimization, both in the laboratory and on the road.
+The evaluation also included a deeper dive into vehicle lifecycle emissions.
+In addition, CE-CERT planned to develop novel algorithms for fleet management including dispatching in a constrained charging environment.
 CE-CERT is excited to be part of this large program that will show electric vehicle technology will make a difference in Southern California.

-By leveraging the Volvo Group’s global experience and order volumes, The Volvo LIGHTS Project will showcase the commercial viability of Class 8 ZEV trucks and provide the quickest and most cost effectiveness achievement of California’s health, air quality and climate change goals.
+By leveraging the Volvo Group’s global experience and order volumes, The Volvo LIGHTS Project hoped to showcase the commercial viability of Class 8 ZEV trucks and provide the quickest and most cost effectiveness achievement of California’s health, air quality and climate change goals.